navelpluisje/xampp-control/README.md

 xampp-control
 =============

-Easy maging directory's and ports for mysql and apache in xampp
+Easy managing directory's and ports for mysql and apache in xampp